venikkin/golf-tournament-store/README.md

 * Docker

 In order to build application run `mvn clean install`.
 This will compile the code, run unit and integration tests and package application as a fatjar.
 The build setup assumes Linux-compatible environment is used.
-If Windows is used, few modification related to docker networks and paths are needed to be applied.
+If Windows is used, few modifications related to docker networks and paths are needed to be applied.

+## How to run

 In order to run application with Spring Boot plugin assuming MySQL server is provided, you can use `mvn spring-boot:run`.
 This command assumes configuration for the spring boot application will be taken from [example file](conf/example.application.properties).